-The thing about gardening is that people always talk about the necessity for 'well-drained soil', 'well rotted manure', 'a sunny spot' without really ever specifying how well, or how sunny and it can induce gloom in a gardener with a shady garden devoid of friable (another of those words), rich soil and suggest that they may as well give up then and there.
+Garden books always talk about the necessity for 'well-drained soil', 'well rotted manure', and 'a sunny spot' without really ever specifying how well, or how sunny.
+This can induce gloom in a gardener with a shady garden devoid of friable (another of those words), rich soil.

-But Beth Chatto, the doyenne of drought and gravel gardening also had a mantra of 'right plant, right place'.
-You will find that in fact even that bete noire, The North Wall, can be a right place for many wonderful climbers with the caveat that some do as well (sometimes better) on an East facing wall too.
+But Beth Chatto, the doyenne of drought and gravel gardening, had a mantra of 'right plant, right place'.
+The North Wall can be a right place for many wonderful climbers with the caveat that some do as well (sometimes better) on an East facing wall too.

 The reason why "The North Wall" causes such anxiety is that it only gets a few hours of sun a day and that only in mid-summer.
-This disadvantage will often combine with dryness depending on the direction of the rain-bringing prevailing wind and this double whammy creates a pretty inhospitable environment for many plants.
-Consequently, they will certainly need a little coaxing early on with extra rations and monitoring of moisture levels a must, but to point you in the right direction it is worth turning to what solution nature might provide in similar situations.
+This disadvantage will often combine with dryness (depending on the direction of the rain-bringing prevailing wind) and this double whammy creates a pretty inhospitable environment for many plants.
+Consequently, they will certainly need a little coaxing early on with extra rations and monitoring of moisture levels.

 The blue plum Czar is one such, as are the apples Early Victoria, a heavy cropping cooker and the piquant Keswick Codlin.
 But the standout candidate for this treatment is the Morello cherry, a cherry which prefers a northerly wall to produce its fantastic sour cherries.
 The blossom looks wonderful in spring and then, once firmly established, the branches can be used as a support for other climbers.